MicrosoftDocs/dynamics365smb-devitpro-pb/Upgrade-archive/devenv-code-conversion-v16.md

 3. In Visual Studio Code, from the **Command Palette**, select the **AL Go!** command to create a new project.

-    Specify the path for the project, and set the **Target Platform** to **4.0 Business Central 2019 release wave 2** or **5.0 Business Central 2020 release wave 1**.
+    Specify the path for the project, and set the **Target Platform** to **5.0 Business Central 2020 release wave 1**.
 When prompted to select your server, choose <!--Microsoft cloud sandbox or--> **Your own server**.
 4. Create a **.alpackages** folder in the root folder of the project and then copy the system (platform) symbols extension (System.app file) to the folder.

-    The System.app file is located where you installed the AL Development Environment, which by default is the C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\<150 or 160>\AL Development Environment folder.
+    The System.app file is located where you installed the AL Development Environment, which by default is the C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\160\AL Development Environment folder.
 This package contains the symbols for all the system tables and codeunits.
 5. Delete the **HelloWorld.al** sample file from the project.

 6. Modify the `settings.json` file of Visual Studio Code to configure the assembly probing path.